Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Results

 \section{Results}

-The results of the challenge are revolution and a revelation, for the first time finding performance that exceeds the ground-truth data in human-likeness, whilst simultaneously laying bare the true extent of the gap between natural and synthetic motion in terms of speech appropriateness.
-We furthermore find that all objective metrics except for the FGD correlate so poorly with subjective scores as to be statistically indistinguishable from chance correlation.
+\begin{revision} The results of the challenge are significant and thought provoking.
+It is the first time that we find a system generating 3D gesture motion that exceeds the source data in terms of human-likeness, whilst simultaneously laying bare the extent of the gap between natural and synthetic gesture motion in terms of their appropriateness for speech.
+We furthermore find that all objective metrics except for the FGD correlate so poorly with subjective human-likeness scores as to be statistically indistinguishable from chance correlation.
 More detail is provided in the sections below, first reporting the results of the subjective evaluation and thereafter the objective metrics.
-Discussion of the various findings is reserved for Sec.\ \ref{sec:discussion}.
+Discussion of the various findings is reserved for Sec.\ \ref{sec:discussion}. \end{revision}